gcallah/JohnGray/papers/callahan.md

 It is a great privilege to have the opportunity to comment upon the work of John Gray.
-His output has been so extensive and his thought has seen so much development that one could easily write a book tracing his intellectual odyssey, and so a mere paper on the topic must, of necessity, be no more than a sketch.
-(I have previously reviewed three of Gray's books, and some of the material below is drawn from those reviews, which one can find cited in the bibliography.)
+His output has been so extensive and his thought has seen so much development that one could easily write a book tracing his intellectual odyssey, and so a mere paper on the topic must, of necessity, be no more than an incompelete sketch.*

-Gray began his intellectual life on the left but moved towards libertarianism in the late 1970s, influenced by his study of the work of Nobel Prize-winning free-market economist F.A.
+Gray began his intellectual life on the left (Colls 2003, p.
+59), but moved towards libertarianism in the late 1970s, influenced by his study of the work of Nobel Prize-winning free-market economist F.A.
 Hayek (Gray 1982).
 Gray's libertarianism was tempered, however, by studying the work of Isaiah Berlin and Michael Oakeshott.
 Over time, he was led to increasing skepticism towards the entire Enlightenment project.
-(Graeme Garrard's paper in this issue criticizes some of Gray's understanding of the Enlightenment.
+(Graeme Garrard's paper in this issue criticizes some of Gray's understanding of the Enlightenment.)

 In the last decade or so, Gray has increasingly written works that interleave recounting of historical episodes with philosophical reflections on their meaning.
-[Kundera?]
 He also has developed his metaphysical views in a direction that I would refer to as "mystical atheism."
 (Many writers use "mystical" as a pejorative: be assured I am not doing so here.)

 So let us take a too brief journey through Gray's ouvre, beginning with his gradually distancing himself from Hayekian liberalism.

+* I have previously reviewed three of Gray's books, and some of the material below is drawn from those reviews, which
+* one can find cited in the bibliography.

 ## Leaving Liberalism